jordanisaacs/snowytrees.dev/site/content/blog/controlled-lock-violation-snapshot-isolation.md

 # Multi-Versioning w/ Row Locks

 For the purposes of this post, multi-versioning is implemented as a version list of values.
+Additionally there is assumed to be some sort of deadlock prevention/detection component (e.g. locks implemented as wait-die/wound-wait).

-Multi-versioning is useful in pessimistic concurrency control.
+Combining multi-versioning with pessimistic concurrency control is very effective for snapshot isolation.
 Read only transactions never have to obtain any locks because reads access already existing versions.
-They do a snapshot read as-of their timestamp.
+They do a snapshot read as-of their start timestamp.

 ## Snapshot Isolation